Finding Research Opportunities at Cornell

 5. Share why you are a good fit for the lab by providing more information about yourself.
 Describe your experiences (non-research experiences are great!).

-6. Emails should be concise; limit yourself to one to three paragraphs.
+6. Messages should be concise; limit yourself to one to three paragraphs.

 7. End with a question.
 Ask to meet to discuss their research or getting involved in their field.